toddlucas/react-tsx-starter/README.md

 > tsd update --save
 ```

-The save flag is required to generate the typings\tsd.d.ts file,
+The `--save` flag is required to generate the `typings\tsd.d.ts` file,
-which is used by src\server.ts to resolve all application TypeScript references.
+which is used by `src\server.ts` to resolve all application TypeScript references.

 ## Build